Parliamentary.ai

 Overview

 The Public Authority (Accountability) Bill aims to increase the accountability of public authorities and officials in the UK.
-It mandates that they act in the public interest with transparency and candour, facilitates assistance to courts and inquiries, creates offenses for breaches of duty, and provides funding for victims and their families involved in legal proceedings and inquiries.
+It mandates that they act in the public interest with transparency and candour, assist court proceedings and investigations, and introduces offences for breaches of these duties.
+The bill also provides funding for victims and their families in legal proceedings related to deaths or serious injuries.

 Description